Movie Review of The Fault in Our Stars the movie starring Shailene Woodley as Hazel and Ansel Elgort as Gus (2014)

 The Fault in Our Stars Movie Review

 In the movie, The Fault in Our Stars, a seventeen year old girl named Hazel and an eighteen year old boy named Augustus Waters, nicknamed Gus, are both dying of cancer.
-The girl meets the boy while he is in remission from cancer but the cancer later returns.
+In The Fault in Our Stars the movie, the girl meets the boy while he is in remission from cancer but sadly, the cancer later returns.

 - Lifting his pants, the boy reveals to the group that one of his legs has been amputated due to the cancer.